June 9, 2025

 Other non-deductible expenses

-Some other non-deductible expenses that don’t easily fall into one of the groups outlined above include:
+Other non-deductible expenses that don’t easily fall into the groups outlined above include:

-• Some taxes: Depending on the type of business you own and where you live, you may be entitled to deduct some state, local, and foreign income taxes when filing your business’s federal tax return, but limitations do apply
+• Some taxes: Depending on the type of business you own and where you live, you may be entitled to deduct some state, local, and foreign income taxes when filing your business’s federal tax return

-• Certain legal fees: While many legal fees are tax-deductible, legal expenses related to purchasing property for your business are non-deductible
+• Certain legal fees: While many legal fees are tax-deductible, legal expenses related to purchasing property for your business are not deductible

 Just because you can’t deduct a business expense on your taxes doesn’t mean you shouldn’t record it.